Welcome

 My greatest achievement was being lead engineer for the PeriCam PSI product that I took from pre-study to product launch, and it is still actively being sold.

-My most valuable lesson was the importance of crating designs that are easy to produce and don’t require service.
+My most valuable lesson was the importance of creating designs that are easy to produce and don’t require service.

 Six years as scout leader